top of page

 • Jun 24, 2024

-The formation of Karnataka was a monumental step in unifying Kannada speakers, creating a cohesive identity for the region.
+The formation of Karnataka was a monumental step in unifying the Kannada-speaking population, creating a cohesive identity for the region.
 This journey involved the integration of five distinct administrative units from British India:

-1. Mysore State: The heartland of Kannada culture, with its capital at Mysore, later pivotal in shaping the new state.
+1. Mysore State: The heartland of Kannada culture, with its capital at Mysore, which was later pivotal in shaping the new state.

 2. Hyderabad State: Kannada-speaking areas from the Nizam’s domain, including regions like Raichur and Gulbarga.

-3. Madras Presidency: Parts of southern Karnataka, including Mangalore and Udupi, known for their coastal significance.
+3. Madras Presidency: Parts of southern Karnataka, including Mangalore and Udupi, which are known for their coastal significance.

-4. Bombay Presidency: Northern Karnataka districts, such as Belgaum and Dharwad, brought under the Kannada fold.
+4. Bombay Presidency: Northern Karnataka districts, such as Belgaum and Dharwad, which were brought under the Kannada fold.

-5. Coorg: A small but culturally rich region, known for its unique identity and contributions.
+5. Coorg: A small but culturally rich region, known for its unique identity and contributions (Census of India, 2011).

-Kannada speakers were spread along the following districts in different British provinces and princely states.
+Kannada speakers were spread across the following districts in different British provinces and princely states.
 Some princely states like Sangli and Ramdurg had scattered regions in modern-day Karnataka.

 The Ekikarana Movement aimed to unify Kannada-speaking regions, passing a resolution to achieve this goal.
 The Indian National Congress (INC) accepted linguistic redistribution of provinces as a political objective in 1920 at its Nagpur session.
-In 1927, the INC suggested that Andhra, Utkal, Sind, and Karnataka could form separate provinces based on language, traditions, and culture.
+In 1927, the INC suggested that Andhra, Utkal, Sind, and Karnataka could form separate provinces based on language, traditions, and culture (SRC, 1955).

 1947 Integration into the Indian Union

 The state of Mysore was one of the first to accede and integrate into the Union of India, with the Maharaja signing the Instrument of Accession and Standstill Agreement.
-The region was renamed Mysore State.
+The region was renamed Mysore State (Government of India, 1947).
 It had nine districts and was classified as a Part B state.
 Mysore's integration into the Indian Union was seamless.
-In August 1947, the Maharajah signed the Instrument of Accession and Standstill Agreement.
+In August 1947, the Maharajah signed the Instrument of Accession and the Standstill Agreement.
 In June 1949, he revised it for broader legislative powers, except in taxes.
-Mysore joined the Federal Financial Integration in 1950.
+Mysore joined the Federal Financial Integration in 1950 (Kumar, 2021).

 At the time of South Canara district’s transfer from Madras to Mysore state, a Kollegal taluk of Coimbatore state was also transferred to the state of Mysore on linguistic lines.
-Post-independence, Coorg was demarcated as Part-C state and centrally administered.
+Post-independence, Coorg was demarcated as a Part-C state and centrally administered (SRC, 1955; Government of India, 1956).
+The transfer of the Bellary district is also noteworthy – while the Kannada-majority taluks were retained by Mysore State, the Telugu-speaking areas of Bellary were transferred to the newly formed Andhra Pradesh (Government of India, 1968).

 1953–1956: SRC and Formation of Mysore State